 This is extra requirements in local environment for some common helpful tools for debugging.

 It is not required by any environment.
 However it is installed in local environment.

-Note: Project does not include configuration needed by extra requirements, especially the Django ones.
+Note: Project does not include extra requirements configurations.
 You will need to enable and configure them through your Local settings.